JonathanGuberman/umdbot/README.md

-# UmDbot - an Unmatched Discord bot
+# UmDbot: an Unmatched Discord bot

 UmDbot is a Discord bot that queries [UmDb](https://unmatched.cards/umdb) and displays nicely-formatted Unmatched data.